beverly-m/Data-Analytics-Projects/1_Salary_Dashboard/README.md

 ### Objective

-To investigate salary trends of data jobs considering their location and schedule (e.g. full-time, part-time or internship).
+To investigate salary trends of data jobs considering the job location and schedule (e.g. full-time or part-time).

 ### Dashboard File